TAX FRAUD

 Tax-related identity theft is a common scam that involves using your stolen Social Security Number to file false tax returns, directing any calculated refunds to be sent to the identity thief.
 To reduce the risk of this, be sure to guard your personal information and file your tax returns as soon as you can.
 The IRS has a page dedicated to advising you on safeguards against this scam, as well as steps to take to fix it if you are victimized.

 Identity thieves often “phish” for your personal information through phone calls or emails that try to make you panic and disclose information you shouldn’t.
 Wondering if it’s really the IRS calling?
 Keep in mind, the IRS generally does not call to demand immediate payment (especially not via iTunes gift cards and similar options).
 Most contact with the IRS will start with a letter through the US Postal Service.
-Be skeptical of calls out of the blue that threaten arrests or deportations or other similar actions.
+The IRS wouldn't contact you by email, text messages or social media channels to request your personal or financial information.

 Set an IP PIN for Security